SRDewan/Brick-Breaker/README.md

     * Red: Breakable but quarter health brick.
     * Magenta: Unbreakable brick.
     * Blue: Exploding brick.
+    * Special rainbow brick retains/fixes on the health level it has when ball collides with it.
 4. Hitting a green brick brings it to orange level.
 Orange turns to red.
 Red breaks/disappears.
 5. Hitting an exploding brick makes it explode and directly break any other bricks close to it including unbreakable bricks.
 6. Powerup Scheme: